Dorson/CSS-Dark-Mode-and-color-switch/README.md

  ## 2. Activate and set the html.dark CSS color variables
-    by setting and saving the CSS color class of the HTML Tag with the JavaScript function call from the button or link, or click, etc..
+    by setting and saving the CSS color class of the HTML Tag with the JavaScript ClassSwitch() function call from the button or link, or click, etc..

-    We can lazzy-load this JavaScript function from an external js-file, in the part of the page or app where user settings are set.
+    We can lazzy-load this JavaScript function from an external js-file, in the part of the page or app where user settings are set or re-set.

  ## 3. Remember and use the last-saved CSS color class during load.